dk10119/git_demo/README.md

 Instruction:

+Solving conflict:

 1. Read the merge conflic warning.
 2. "Merge" to fetch the confict and allow solving.
 "Rebase" rewrites the changes.
 "Fast-forward" discard the change and fetch the newer version.
 3. Set the config with --global to remember it and auto apply in the future.
-4. With "Merge", solve the conflict and push it.
+4. With "Merge", git pull and solve the conflict and push it.

+Using force pull or force push:

+- Do the pull first before coding to avoid the merge conflict.
+- Force push if the remote codes version is broken.
+- Force pull if the local codes version is broken.
+- Will overwrite the other codes.